Adivinedude/Modbus_Client/README.md

 # Modbus Client
 This is a demo program for my [PCM_Modbus project](https://github.com/Adivinedude/PCM_Modbus).
-This program can make a serial connection to a modbus network, detect connected devices and detect device points for each device, Translate data point addresses into meaningful lables in a per-device manner.
+This program can make a serial connection to a modbus network, detect connected devices and detect device points for each device, Translate data point addresses into meaningful labels in a per-device manner.
 Currently only tested on windows 11.

 # Credits
 This program uses and is based on the `tui.c` example from [PDCurses library](https://pdcurses.org/).